davidgiga1993/mixing-station-docs/docs/settings/global.md

 Configures which branch to use when checking for updates.

+## Close confirmation

+> Desktop version only

+When enabled, the app will ask the user for confirmation before closing

+## Font

+Defines which font should be used.
+Depending on the language that you're using you may need to change fonts in order for the characters to be correctly displayed.

 ### Scale

 Changes the UI scale of the app.

-### Invert scroll
+### Scroll mode

-Inverts the mouse / touchpad scroll direction.
+Allows you to invert the mouse / touchpad scroll direction or disable it entirely.

 ### Access bus processing